Metrics

 connector_id: my-bot # unique per process on a host

-discovery_dir: /var/run/inorbit-metrics # for OTEL collector file_sd
+discovery_dir: /var/run/inorbit-metrics # for OTel collector file_sd

 When enabled, the connector also writes a Prometheus file_sd-format JSON file to discovery_dir, naming the bound host:port.
-A host-side OTEL collector can mount this directory and discover every connector running on the host — see examples/metrics/ for a reference compose stack.
+A host-side OTel collector can mount this directory and discover every connector running on the host — see examples/metrics/ for a reference compose stack.

 If your scraper is configured statically (e.g. its prometheus.yaml already lists host:port targets, or you only run a single connector behind a known address), set discovery_dir: null to skip writing the discovery file entirely.
 The HTTP endpoint still serves /metrics as usual.